AEV 3 Kodiak: Development

 The next customers for AEV 3 Kodiak would be the Netherlands and Sweden in a joint purchase.
 Since 2001 and to reduce costs Sweden had attempted collaborations with Switzerland and Denmark without success and in 2005 would commence lone procurement of an armoured engineering vehicle.
 The Netherlands joined the Swedish project in 2006.
 On 16 January 2008, Sweden and the Netherlands placed a joint order for 16 vehicles, six for Sweden and ten for the Netherlands.
 Contract value was around €40 million (Sweden) and €60 million (the Netherlands).
-Delivery occurred between 2011–2012.
+Delivery occurred between 2011 and 2012.

 Swedish vehicles are known as AEV 3 S (Swedish), or locally as the Ingenjörbandvagn 120, and are based on six Swedish Army Leopard 2 chassis (Stridsvagn 121 in Swedish service) chassis.
 The chassis were upgraded locally to Stridsvagn 122 standard and then transported to Germany for conversion.
 The Netherlands vehicles are based on Leopard 2A4 chassis.
 These were overhauled locally before being converted in Germany.
 In service the Dutch vehicles replaced fourteen Leopard 1 engineering vehicles.

 Swedish and Dutch vehicles reportedly share 95% commonality with differences limited to camouflage patterns, smoke grenade launchers, and some tools/equipment.
 The Dutch vehicles do feature a bomblet protection package.

 Singapore has a total of fourteen AEV 3 Kodiaks (known locally as L2-AEV), these ordered and delivered in between 2014 and 2015.
 In service these are operated by the 38th Battalion, Singapore Combat Engineers (38 SCE), and replaced the US-built M728 CEV.

 The most recent user announced for the AEV 3 Kodiak is the German Bundeswehr.
 On 12 May 2021 Rheinmetall announced that the Federal Office for Bundeswehr Equipment, Information Technology and In-Service Support (BAAINBw) had signed a contract for the manufacture and delivery of a 44 Kodiak, with a gross value of around €295 million.
 The first example will be produced in 2023, with deliveries to be complete by 2029.
 The order includes a number of additional support- and training-related services.